naddison36/immutable-events/README.md

 ```

 ## Compiling Solidity
-The following command will iuse the `solc` compile that is installed via the npm dependencies
+The following command will use the `solc` compile that is installed via the npm dependencies
 ```
 npm run compileSol
 ```